 2. Customer Effort Score (CES)

 It is the type of customer satisfaction survey that measures the ease of an experience with a company for a customer.
-For example, when a customer buys a product, uses a new feature or does any other action, the question asked is how easy did the company make it for them to complete the action.
+For example, when a customer buys a product, uses a new feature or does any other action, you can ask how easily did your company make it for them to complete the action.
 The ease of a given experience is a definite predictor of customer loyalty than directly measuring customer satisfaction.

 In a CES survey, after the question is posed, it is followed by options ranging from ‘Strongly Agree’ to ‘Strongly Disagree’ with other options in the middle too.
 There are also surveys that ask a Yes/No question.
 After answers to these questions, give the option to a customer to add any additional comments or an explanation as to why they gave that particular score.
 Answers to these questions will give the business ideas on where there have been pitfalls in terms of service and take appropriate action.